AN/TPS-80 Ground/Air Task Oriented Radar

 The AN/TPS-80 Ground/Air Task Oriented Radar (G/ATOR) is the United States Marine Corps next-generation Air Surveillance/Air Defense and Air Traffic Control (ATC) Radar.
-The mobile active electronically scanned array radar system is being developed by Northrop Grumman and was expected to reach initial operating capability in August 2016.
+The mobile active electronically scanned array radar system is being developed and produced by Northrop Grumman and was expected to reach initial operating capability in August 2016.
+Initial production began in June of 2019.
+In October of 2025, one unit was controversially deployed to the Island nation of Trinidad and Tobago, which is just 7 miles off the coast of Venezuela.

 In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/TPS-80" designation represents the 80th design of an Army-Navy electronic device for ground transportable search radar system.
 The JETDS system also now is used to name all Department of Defense electronic systems.

 Mission and description

 The Ground/Air Task Oriented Radar (G/ATOR) is a single material solution for the mobile Multi-Role Radar System and Ground Weapons Locating Radar (GWLR) requirements.
 It is a three-dimensional, medium/long-range multi-role radar designed to detect unmanned aerial systems, cruise missiles, air-breathing targets, rockets, artillery, and mortars.
 G/ATOR is designed to fulfil expeditionary needs across the Marine Air-Ground Task Force spectrum, replacing five legacy radar systems with a single solution.

 The five Marine Corps legacy radar systems being replaced by this multi-function capability include: the AN/TPS-63 (air defense), AN/TPS-73 (air-traffic control), AN/MPQ-62 (short-range air defense), AN/TPQ-46 (counter-fire target acquisition) and UPS-3 (target tracking).
 Additionally, it will augment the AN/TPS-59 long-range radar.

 The Program Executive Office (PEO), Land Systems Marine Corps is executing the G/ATOR program, as an evolutionary acquisition program of four capabilities, referred to as blocks.